thinkum/commonide/README.md

         - Sprint Planning/Sprint Teams, in Formalized Project Models

-        - Source Management and Systems Documetation, Post-Sprint
+        - Source Management and Systems Documentation, Post-Sprint

 - Concept: Systems Testing as a Feature of Source Management